 Note: you may be prompted for a special 'enrolment key' if the course is locked.
 The key is obtainable from your course co-ordinator ONLY.

 If you do not receive a confirmation email, it may be because you entered the wrong email address.
 If Moodle cannot send an email to your email address, please let your course coordinator know so your account can be manually activated.
 Alternatively, check your spam/junk folder as some email clients may inadvertently see the Moodle auto-request as unwanted or unsolicited email.

 What is a ‘ticket’?

 A ‘ticket’ is an electronically issued document.
-At CSN, staff can use the ticketing system to request IT support, report equipment faults and order consumables.
-The CSN ticketing system can also be used to facilitate the IT department in tracking and documenting support workloads, and to reduce response times.
-It should also serve to minimise the amount of paper used and lower the overall costs associated with IT documentation.
+At CSN, staff and students can use the ticketing system to request IT support, report equipment faults, etc. The ticket system can also be used to facilitate IT staff in tracking and documenting support workloads.
+It should also serve to encourage faster response times and lower the overall costs associated with paper documentation.

 How does the CSN Ticket System work?

 We use 'OSTicket', which is an open source support ticket system.
 Its function is to integrate user-generated enquiries created via email, smartphones and web forms into a multi-user web interface.
 The software is installed into our website and allows CSN to manage, organise and archive staff support requests and responses centrally.
 The picture below gives you an idea of thow the system is meant to work: